 Find and Check Out an E-Book

-- Follow these steps to find and check out an ebook to read on your device.
+Follow these simple steps to find and check out an ebook to read on your device.

-- Once you’re in the Libby app, click on Library at the bottom left of the app.
+- Open the Libby app and click on Library at the bottom left of the app.

 - Since we are looking for e-books, click Preferences and select Format->Books.
 Then click on Apply Preferences.
 This will limit your search to e-books.